syncfusion-content/javascript-docs/js/PdfViewer/Getting-Started.md

             return JsonConvert.SerializeObject(output);
         }

-        //Post action for uploading the PDF document. public object FileUpload(Dictionary<string, string> jsonResult)
+        //Post action for processing the PDF documents when uploading to the ejPdfviewer widget. public object FileUpload(Dictionary<string, string> jsonResult)
         {
             PdfViewerHelper helper = new PdfViewerHelper();